FerLazcanog05/-Accelerating-AI-inferencing-on-an-Embedded-device-RRF/README.md

 Real-time object detection is a critical component in many intelligent systems, including autonomous vehicles, industrial automation, security surveillance, and smart cities.
 The ability to not only recognize but also localize multiple objects within a scene enables machines to make fast, context-aware decisions.

 Traditionally, such AI-based processing is handled in the cloud due to the high computational demands.
 However, cloud-based inference introduces latency due to the need for constant communication between local devices and remote servers.
-In time-sensitive applications—like robotics or self-driving cars—such delays can pose serious challenges.
+In time-sensitive applications, like robotics or self-driving cars, such delays can pose serious challenges.

 Edge computing presents a promising alternative.
 By shifting AI workloads to local hardware, we eliminate dependence on network speed and cloud infrastructure.
 In this project, we leverage the NVIDIA Jetson Orin Nano, a compact yet powerful embedded system equipped with a GPU optimized for AI tasks.
 Our goal is to demonstrate real-time object detection using a live camera feed and highlight the performance benefits achieved through parallel processing and GPU acceleration at the edge.